dsogithub/git-simple/README.txt

 # Simple Git Repository

-This is the original file.
+This is the file in the scotto branch.